 Always treat the interview as a two way discussion and answer questions honestly, directly and keep to the point.
 Everyone present will be focusing their attention on you, so clouding your answer with jargon or evading the issue will be more obvious than you think.
 If you are not certain about a particular question, do not be afraid to ask if it can be rephrased.
 Listen, never interrupt and answer only what is asked.

-There are common questions which arise in most job interviews, and while you should be prepared, try not to rehearse answers that are too precise as they can come across as wooden during the interview itself.
+There are common questions which arise in most job interviews, and while you should prepare for these, try not to rehearse answers that are too precise as they can come across as wooden during the interview itself.
 Instead, concentrate on broader subject areas that are likely to come up during the interview.

 General background - Often the first question is a request for a summary of your background.
 People applying for their first job should focus on extra curricular activities, education, and qualifications.
 It is quite acceptable to repeat major points you have outlined in your resume or letter of application.

 Qualifications - A specific question often asked is "Why do you think you are qualified for this position?"
 Qualifications, in this context, mean all qualifications which could make you suitable for the position including educational, employment-related and personal.

 Experience -Here is where your research pays off.
 Your answer should include details about relevant employment, community or educational experience and a discussion of the nature of the industry, the organisation and the position itself.

 Reasons for applying - If you are applying for your first, or one of your first jobs, your answer should describe what you find appealing about the position, how you prepared yourself for a career in the organisation and how you believe your present job equips you for the position in question.